Brooklyn Decker: Early life

 Decker was born in Kettering, Ohio, a suburb of Dayton, the daughter of Tessa (née Moore), a nurse, and Stephen Decker, a pacemaker salesman.
 She has a younger brother, Jordan.
 She and her family moved to Middletown, Ohio, then to Matthews, North Carolina, a suburb of Charlotte.
-She graduated from David W. Butler High School.
+She graduated from David W. Butler High School, where she was a cheerleader and was elected senior class president.

 Decker was discovered in a Charlotte shopping mall as a teenager, and began her modeling career as the face of Mauri Simone, a prom dress maker.
 She won the 2003 Model of the Year award at the Connections Model and Talent Convention.

 Career

 Decker has been featured in editorials in Teen Vogue, Cosmopolitan, FHM and Glamour and graced international covers of GQ, Esquire, Glamour and Flare.
-She has appeared in campaigns for The Gap, Intimissimi and Victoria's Secret and appeared in music videos for Jimmy Buffett and the band 3 Doors Down.
+She has appeared in campaigns for The Gap, Intimissimi and Victoria's Secret, and appeared in music videos for Jimmy Buffett and the band 3 Doors Down.

 In 2005, within two months of moving to New York City, Decker auditioned for the Sports Illustrated Swimsuit Edition, in which she first appeared in 2006.
 She was again featured in the 2007 edition, and hosted the 2007 behind-the-scenes television special.
 She returned for a third consecutive time in 2008.
 Decker was chosen cover girl for the 2010 edition, shot on location in the Maldives islands.
-In 2007, she had a recurring feature on the CNN/SI website called "She Says, Z Says," along with Paul Zimmerman, discussing NFL football games of the week.
+In 2007, she had a recurring feature on the CNN/SI website called "She Says, Z Says", along with Paul Zimmerman, discussing NFL football games of the week.
 Decker appeared in the 2007 made-for-television Lipshitz Saves the World.
 She worked for a period in Australia.
 She joined the cast of Sports New York to discuss the 2010 NCAA basketball tournament.
 In 2008, Decker rang the New York Stock Exchange bell with other Sports Illustrated models.

-Decker made a guest appearance on NBC's Chuck, where she played a model applying to be a "Buy More Girl."
+Decker made a guest appearance on NBC's Chuck, where she played a model applying to be a "Buy More Girl".

 She made a guest appearance on USA Network's Royal Pains on July 30, 2009.
 Decker played swimsuit model Rachel, while Peter Jacobson played Alan, her nebbish husband.